Kuantan Pahang, Malaysia Travel Guide

 Cross-contamination is a danger in hawker stalls.
 Clearly explain your allergies.
 A Translation card could prove helpful.

-Majority of Malay, Indian, and Chinese restaurants are halal.
+Majority of Malay, Indian, and From china restaurants are halal.
 Look for "Halal" signs or certifications.

 Farm visits for tourists are less prominent.
 The area is known for agriculture like palm oil and rubber plantations.

-Specialized tours may offer occasions to go to these producers.
+Specialized tours may offer possibilities to see these producers.

 Medan Ikan Bakar: choose fresh seafood, grilled to order with various marinades for a personalized experience.